maxime-tournier/pouf/README.md

 *pouf* is a small plugin for the [SOFA][sofa] framework.
 It is aimed at developping contact solvers and physically based character animation tools.
 If you are looking for simple Finite-State-Machine/PID character control with frictional contacts, you might want to give it a try.

 The plugin itself contains solvers, mappings and forcefields written in c++, but it also comes with python scripts to ease the creation and scripting of SOFA scenes.

+![fancy screenshot](https://raw.github.com/maxime-tournier/pouf/master/doc/screenshot.png)

-So far this plugin has only been tested on OSX 10.9 and Debian.
+So far *pouf* has only been tested on OSX 10.9 and Debian.
 It *might* work under windows.

-![fancy screenshot](https://raw.github.com/maxime-tournier/pouf/master/doc/screenshot.png)

 Requirements
 ------------